 Try to keep things regimented.
 A strategy that works well is to gradually increase intensity and/or volume over the course of a training block (generally a month or so) and then follow with an unloading week.

-This is referred to as step-loading, where your effort rises and ebbs to produce a wave-like training pattern.
+This is referred to as step-loading, where your effort increases and decreases to produce a wave-like training pattern.
 Similarly, periodize training to failure so that it's done occasionally rather than on every set.

-There are two basic classifications of attentional focus, internal and external.
-An internal focus involves focusing your attention on a specific body movement while an external focus involves concentrating on the effects of your actions on the environment.
+There are two kinds of attentional focus: internal and external.
+An internal focus involves placing your attention on a specific body movement, while an external focus involves concentrating on the effects your actions have on your surroundings.

-From a motor learning perspective, there's a good deal of research showing that an external focus tends to promote superior results during acquisition of a new skill compared to an internal focus (15, 16).
+There's research showing that an external focus tends to promote superior results when learning a new skill compared to an internal focus.

-This is consistent with the constrained action hypothesis, which states that an internal focus causes interference with the automatic control processes that regulate the performance whereas an external focus of attention allows the neuromuscular system to naturally self-organize movement.
+This is consistent with the belief that an internal focus causes interference with the automatic control processes that regulate the performance (i.e. overthinking the technique of an exercise).
+Whereas an external focus of attention allows the neuromuscular system to naturally self-organize movement.

 Bottom line is that both an external and internal focus can have a place in your routine, and their use should be based on your training goal.

-On the other hand, if you're looking to improve muscular development, focus directly on the target muscle and feel it work throughout the duration of the movement.
+But if you're looking to increase hypertrophy, focus directly on the target muscle and feel it work throughout the duration of the movement.
 In this way, you'll maximize recruitment of the target musculature while minimizing ancillary muscle involvement.

 While some lucky SOB's can pack on muscle with relative ease, most mere mortals have to get a little crafty to keep piling on the plates and the pounds.

-Give these 5 tips serious consideration and kiss your muscle building plateau goodbye.
+Give these five tips serious consideration and kiss your muscle-building plateau goodbye.